 - Litha Ritual – Litha Rituals celebrate the power of the Sun God, able to banish all evil;

 - Lughnasadh (Lammas) Ritual – Lughnasadh Rituals celebrate the abundance and life of the Sun God which is found in all beings;

 - Mabon Ritual – Mabon Rituals thank the energy of the Sun God and the Mother Goddess.
-In this Sabbat there is also the preparation for the forthcoming of the end and the new beginning in Samhain;
+In this Sabbat there is also the preparation for the forthcoming end and the new beginning in Samhain;

 The Wheel of the Year is a Pagan calendar that points to the 8 Witchy festivities and the 8 Sabbats.
 Following it and celebrating it allows us to come into direct contact with nature.

-In the present day when most of us live in large urban centres, being in touch with nature for the practice of witchcraft can be difficult.
+In the present day when most of us live in large urban centers, being in touch with nature for the practice of witchcraft can be difficult.
 But with the Wheel of the Year, it becomes easy to observe the movement of the Sun God and to better understand the energies to which we can work.
 It’s a great way to connect with the Goddess and the God.